Unified Pre-training for Program Understanding and Generation: Results Analysis

 \subsection{Code Summarization}

 \Cref{table:code_to_text} shows the result of code summarization.
 PLBART outperforms the baseline methods in five out of the six programming languages with an overall average improvement of 0.49 BLEU-4 over CodeBERT.
-The highest improvement ($\sim$ 16\%) is in the Ruby language, which has the smallest amount of training examples.
+The highest improvement ($\sim$16\%) is in the Ruby language, which has the smallest amount of training examples.
 Unlike CodeBERT, PLBART is not pretrained on the Ruby language; however, the significant performance improvement indicates that PLBART learns better generic program semantics.
-Moreover, compared to the Transformer baseline, PLBART improves with an average of 2.76 BLEU-4, and we credit this improvement to the pre-training step.
+In contrast, PLBART performs poorly in the PHP language.
+The potential reason is syntax mismatch between the pre-trained languages and PHP.
+Surprisingly, RoBERTa performs better than PLBART on the PHP language.
+We suspect that since RoBERTa is pre-trained on natural language only, it does not suffer from the syntax mismatch issue.
+Overall in comparison to the Transformer baseline, PLBART improves with an average of 2.76 BLEU-4, and we credit this improvement to the pre-training step.